Saturday, September 21, 1985

 About the Song:

-“Money for Nothing” owes its existence to an appliance store.
+The song “is proof that inspiration can strike anywhere.”
+SJ It owes its existence to an appliance store.
 Dire Straits’ frontman Mark Knopfler and his wife Lourdes were shopping for kitchen supplies.
 They overheard a delivery man commenting on the wall of television sets tuned to MTV.
-He said things like, “That ain’t workin’” and that these artists got “money for nothing and chicks for free.”
+As Knopfler said, “I managed to eavesdrop for a couple of minutes, then I got a piece of paper and started writing down the lines.”
+TB He wrote down lines like, “That ain’t workin’” and that these artists got “money for nothing and chicks for free.”
 WK Knopfler sat down at a table in the store to write down some of the actual comments.
 As he said, “I wanted to use a lot of the language that the real guy actually used…It just went better with the song.
 It was more muscular.”
 FB

 One line about “that little faggot with the earring and the make-up” generated controversy.
 Knopfler commented on the attacks that the song was homophobic.
 “An editor of Gay News attacked the song.
 What surprises me is that an intelligent journalist can misunderstand it.”
 Knopfler also said, “The same thing happened when Randy Newman recorded ‘Short People,’ a song that was clearly about the stupidity of prejudice.”
 FB